mjhea0/thinkful-html/readme.md

 </html>
 ```

-Then save the file.
+Save the file.
 Check it out in your browser.

 See the difference?
 Yes, it's subtle - but the `<H1>`, or header, is a maroon color.